YoTro/YoTro.github.io/_posts/2018-03-10-How-to-Use-Self-in-Python.md

 ---
-title: Introducing the detail of self in Python
+title: How to understand self of Python
 date: 2018-03-10 16:30:31
 tags: [python,self]